aruship4/recipe-project/README.md

 **Test Statistic:** The absolute difference of mean in the proportion of sugar of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

+**Significance Level:** 0.05

+I ran a permutation test by shuffling the missingness of average rating 1000 times to collect 1000 simulated mean differences in the two distributions.

 <iframe
   src="assets/missingness_ismaindish.html"